Tarunkmr0023/portfolio/README.md

 # Setup Guide
 1. Open the project in Visual Studio Code.
 2. Go to toolbar --> terminal --> Open new terminal.
-3. Run "npm install" and "npm install -g nodemon" .
+3. Run "npm install".
-4. Now to run the project --> Run "nodemon app.js" on terminal.
+4. Run "npm run dev".
+5. Open "http://localhost:5173/" in any web browser, and you will see website is up and running.

 # Screenshots